Rupam-Hait/MCKVIE-project/README.md

 ---

 ### 🌟 About Me
-- 🎓 2nd Year CSE Student @ [Your College Name]
+- 🎓 2nd Year CSE Student at MCKV Institute of Engineering.
 - 💡 Passionate about **Web Development & AI**
-- 🏆 Winner of [Any coding event, if applicable]
-- ✨ Love to design, code & explore tech
+- ✨ Love to design, code & explore tech.

 ---